 I’ve recently been doing a fair bit of automation work on bringing up AWS managed Kubernetes clusters using Terraform (with Packer for building out the worker group nodes).
+Read on for some handy tips on troubleshooting EKS worker nodes.

 Some of my colleagues have not worked with EKS (or Kubernetes) much before and so I’ve also been sharing knowledge and helping others get up to speed.
 A colleague was having trouble with their newly provisioned personal test EKS cluster found that the kube-system / control plane related pods were not starting.
 I assisted with the troubleshooting process and found the following…